madphysicist/scikit-guess/doc/appendices/reei/supplement.rst

 .. [errata-reei-10] The figure is listed as 11 in the original paper.
 I am pretty sure that is an outright typo.

+.. [errata-reei-11] The original paper has the figure number listed as 1 here, but should be 2.

 .. include:: /link-defs.rst